 NEST (New England States Touring) Grant

-NEST (New England States Touring) funds presentations of New England-based artists from outside of a presenter’s state.
+NEST (New England States Touring) funds presentations of New England-based performing artists from outside of a presenter’s state.

 To be eligible for NEST funding, applicants must: